 Katherine was 23 when she married Henry in 1509.
 He was only 17.

 Katherine was the daughter of the powerful couple Queen Isabella of Castile and King Ferdinand of Aragon, whose own marriage had united Spain.
 Having King Ferdinand as an ally against the French was extremely useful for England.

-Princess Katherine was a devout Catholic, well-educated and politically astute, and a good match for Henry.
-Although short in stature, she seems to have had a steely determination that later bordered on a self-destructive stubbornness.
+Princess Katherine was well-educated and politically astute, and a good match for Henry.
+Although short in stature, she seems to have had a steely determination that later – some historians argue - bordered on a self-destructive stubbornness.

 Henry married Katherine because he wanted to.
 Katherine, six years Henry’s senior, was considered beautiful, and shared a love of display and finery with her husband.
 She and Henry rode and hunted together, and he trusted her completely.

 For many years they were a happy and devoted couple and a powerful political team.
 But the lack of a male heir was a critical issue, and as Katherine grew older, this was a problem that Henry felt needed to be solved.
 Katherine disagreed, and the tensions and differences fatally undermined the marriage.